MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

 ## 2. Primary Data Sources

-The WhatsMAP intelligence engine will be trained and continuously updated using the following primary data sources, as specified in the ingestion policy.
+The Entrestate intelligence engine will be trained and continuously updated using the following primary data sources, as specified in the ingestion policy.
 These sites are the foundation of our market knowledge.

 ### Core UAE Portals & Blogs:
 - www.dxboffplan.com